-Code Integrity is considered to be in a FIPS mode of operation when the following rules are followed:
+Code Integrity is in a FIPS mode of operation when the following rules are followed:

-- Code Integrity is supported on Windows 10 OEs. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Code Integrity is only in the "Approved mode of operation" when Windows is booted normally, meaning Debug mode has not been enabled and Driver Signing enforcement has not been disabled. - The Debug mode status and Driver Signing enforcement status can be viewed by using the bcdedit tool. - Code Integrity operates in FIPS mode of operation only when used with the FIPS approved version of Windows 10 OEs Windows OS Loader (winload.exe or winload.efi) validated to FIPS 140-2 under Cert. #2601 or #2701 operating in FIPS mode or Windows Resume (winresume.exe or winresume.efi) validated to FIPS 140-2 under Cert. #2602 or #2702 operating in FIPS mode.
+- Code Integrity is supported on Windows 10 OEs. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Code Integrity is only in the "Approved mode of operation" when Windows is booted normally, meaning Debug mode has not been enabled and Driver Signing enforcement has not been disabled. - The Debug mode status and Driver Signing enforcement status can be viewed by using the bcdedit tool. - Code Integrity operates in FIPS mode of operation only when used with the FIPS approved version of Windows 10 OEs Windows OS Loader (winload.exe or winload.efi) validated to FIPS 140-2 under Cert. # 2932 operating in FIPS mode or Windows Resume (winresume.exe or winresume.efi) validated to FIPS 140-2 under Cert. # 2933operating in FIPS mode.